abhishiek2002/Web-Development-Clean-Notes/1 Day-1.md

 Web Development is going to be a lot of fun together.

-We have live classes everyday , feel free to join whenever you get stuck xD!!!

-For class timings check dashboard.

 What is HTML CSS and JS.
 Watch this video.